 Rex guinea pigs are a favorite among first-time owners because caring for them is very simple.
 They make great pets for children who understand that they need to treat their guinea pigs gently.
 The care that Rexes require doesn’t vary from other breeds.

 Rex guinea pigs have short, thick, and coarse hair that is easy to maintain with regular brushing.
 Their nails need to be monitored because they grow quite long relatively quickly.
 You should use clippers designed for animal nails, which can be found in any pet store or online shop.
 The clippers resemble scissors, with a rounded edge that cuts the nails.

 Keep an eye out for their nail bed, which has a faint pink coloration on the part of the nail closest to the foot.
 If you accidentally cut into the nail bed, your guinea pig will start bleeding and may yelp in pain.
 Guinea pigs need bathing only three or four times a year since they groom themselves.
-If their fur gets dirty, it’s safe to bath them more than the recommended amount.
+If their fur gets dirty, it’s safe to bathe them more than the recommended amount.